F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 Configure Logging Using TMSH
 ----------------------------
 The first steps depend on which type of BIG-IP system you are using: a standard BIG-IP system or a Per-App BIG-IP VE (Virtual Edition).
-Use only one of the following procedures for initial configuration.
+Use only one of the following procedures for the initial configuration.

 Initial configuration for Per-App BIG-IP VE
 ```````````````````````````````````````````
 The configuration for a Per-App VE is different because it limits the number of virtual servers (one virtual IP address and three virtual servers).

 If you are using a Per-App VE, to avoid creating the virtual server for the local listener, you can point the pool directly at the TMM link-local IPv6 address, using the following guidance: